Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Simulation Study

-We vary the following combination of $(T,t_0)$, $T = (200,1000,5000)$, and $t_0 = (2,5,10)$.
-We apply two methods to estimate the time-varying propensity scores, 1) logistic regression; 2) Super Learner \citep{van2007super}, which combines multivariate adaptive regression splines, generalized additive model, generalized linear model, random forest, and recursive partitioning regression trees models.
-We assume that the form of the propensity score model is correctly specified as $W_t \mid \textbf{C}_t, W_{t-1}$.
-We conduct additional simulations in the Supplementary Materials to show the results when the form of the propensity score model is misspecified.
+We vary the following combinations of $(T,t_0)$, $T = (200,1000,5000)$, and $t_0 = (1,4,9)$.
+We apply both parametric and nonparametric models to estimate the time-varying propensity scores, following the recommendation by \cite{bonvini2021incremental}, 1) logistic regression; 2) Super Learner \citep{van2007super}, which combines generalized additive models, multivariate adaptive regression splines, support vector machines, and random forests, along with parametric generalized linear models (with and without interactions, and with terms selected stepwise via AIC), consistent with \cite{kennedy2019nonparametric} (implemented by the \textbf{SuperLearner} R package).
+We assume that the form of the time-varying propensity score model is correctly specified as $W_t \mid \textbf{C}_t, W_{t-1}$ with a \textbf{logit} link.
+Note that the IPW estimator relying on the Super Learner for propensity score estimation does not maintain the same asymptotic properties as those using a correctly specified parametric logistic regression model.
+We conduct additional simulations in the Supplementary Materials Section S.3 when the form of the time-varying propensity score model is misspecified.